-(d) Miscellaneous
+(2) Miscellaneous

-- (1) MCFs must provide space, equipment and opportunities for confined mothers to breastfeed their babies or use breast pumps. - (2) Reception processing may be modified to permit pregnant prisoners to sit during in-processing.
+- (a) MCFs must provide space, equipment, and opportunities for confined mothers to breastfeed their babies or use breast pumps. - (b) Reception processing may be modified to permit pregnant prisoners to sit during in-processing.

-6. Responsibility and Action
+7. Responsibility and Action

 a.
-BUPERS 00D will:
+BUPERS-00D will

-- (1) Implement the provisions of this instruction within all applicable MCFs. - (2) Provide technical assistance and oversight to all commands responsible for confinement of women offenders.

-b.
-NAVCONBRIGs and applicable detachments will implement the provisions of this instruction.
+- (1) Implement the provisions of this instruction within all applicable MCFs and - (2) Provide technical assistance and oversight to all commands responsible for confinement of women offenders, - b.
+CO, NAVCONBRIG Miramar will support development of women offender policy, procedures, and training in coordination with BUPERS-00D. - c.
+MCFs and applicable detachments will implement the provisions of this instruction.

-7. Records Management
+8. Records Management

 - a.
-Records created as a result of this instruction, regardless of format or media, must be maintained and dispositioned for the standard subject identification codes (SSIC) 1000 through 13000 series per the records disposition schedules located on the Department of the Navy/Assistant for Administration (DON/AA), Directives and Records Management Division (DRMD) portal page at https://portal.secnav.navy.mil/orgs/DUSNM/DONAA/DRM/Records-and-Information-Management/Approved%20Record%20Schedules/Forms/AllItems.aspx. - b.
-For questions concerning the management of records related to this instruction change transmittal or the records disposition schedules, please contact your local records manager or the DON/AA DRMD program office. - 8.
+Records created as a result of this instruction, regardless of format or media, must be maintained and dispositioned for the standard subject identification codes (SSIC) 1000 through 13000 series per the records disposition schedules located on the Department of the Navy/Assistant for Administration (DON/AA), Directives and Records Management Division (DRMD) portal page at https://portal.secnav.navv.mil/orgs/DUSNM/DONAA/DRM/Records-and-Information-Management/Approved%20Record%20Schedules/Forms/AllItems.aspx. - b.
+For questions concerning the management of records related to this instruction or the records disposition schedules, please contact your local records manager or the DON/AA DRMD program office. - 9.
 Review and Effective Date.
 Per OPNAVINST 5215.17A, BUPERS-00D will review this instruction annually around the anniversary of its issuance date to ensure applicability, currency and consistency with Federal, DoD, Secretary of the Navy, and Navy policy and statutory authority using OPNAV 5215/40 Review of Instruction.
 This instruction will be in effect for 10 years, unless revised or cancelled in the interim, and will be reissued by the 10-year anniversary date if it is still required, unless it meets one of the exceptions in OPNAVINST 5215.17A, paragraph 9.
 Otherwise, if the instruction is no longer required, it will be processed for cancellation as soon as the cancellation is known following the guidance in OPNAV Manual 5215.1 of May 2016.

-W. HUGHES Deputy Chief of Naval Personne
+Deputy Chief of Naval Personnel